skmin-lab/unixmd/docs/source/keywords/methods/sh.rst

 Surface hopping dynamics, often called as Tully's fewest switches surface hopping dynamics (FSSH) is basic method for propagate of artificial wavepackets through time.
 It was introduced by Tully, J. C. in 1990, and many other augmented has been introduced up to now.
-The basic algorithm of FSSH has been implemented in the UNI_xMD with following equations.
+The basic algorithm of FSSH has been implemented in the UNI-xMD with following equations.

 .. math::